4.2

 - Opendoor Title: With the acquisition of OS National in 2019, you can avail of title insurance and escrow services with Opendoor Title.

-How Much Does Opendoor Homes Pay?
+How Many Markets Does Opendoor Serve?

-Opendoor’s cash offer will probably be lower than what you can get on the open market.
-Further, with the added service fee, repair costs, and closing costs, you may end up leaving a lot of cash on the table.
+Furthermore, with the added service fee, repair costs, and closing costs, you may end up leaving a lot of cash on the table.

 Opendoor Reviews: Praises